Gold firms on China inflation spike, U.S. jobs data

 Data from the U.S. Commodity Futures Trading Commission echoed the sentiment.
 Speculators cut their bullish bets on gold futures and options in the week ended April 3.

-In the physical market, jewellers in India called off their three-week-old strike on Saturday, an industry official said, on assurances from Finance Minister Pranab Mukherjee that the government would consider scrapping a budget proposal to levy excise duty on unbranded jewellery.
+In the physical market, jewelers in India called off their three-week-old strike on Saturday, an industry official said, on assurances from Finance Minister Pranab Mukherjee that the government would consider scrapping a budget proposal to levy excise duty on unbranded jeweler.

 The sharp drops in prices in the last week attracted some physical buying interest from China, traders said.